-The weighted average remaining contractual lease term for the above four office leases on December 31, 2021, was 3.1 years (December 31, 2020: 1.2 years).
+The weighted average remaining contractual lease term for the above four office leases on December 31, 2023, was 3.88 years (December 31, 2022: 3.89 years).

-The Navigator Aurora Facility is a loan facility held within a lessor entity (for which legal ownership resides with financial institutions) that we are required to consolidate under U.S. GAAP into our financial statements as a variable interest entity.
-Please read Note 10-Variable Interest Entities to our consolidated financial statements.
+(3) The Navigator Aurora Facility is a loan facility held within a lessor entity (for which legal ownership resides with financial institutions) that we are required to consolidate under U.S. GAAP into our financial statements as a variable interest entity.
+Please read Note 8.
+Variable Interest Entities.

-17. Operating Lease Liabilities
+14. Operating Lease Liabilities